-These soft, tender homemade Swedish pancakes are the ultimate breakfast, especially when topped with whipped cream.
-You can make this unforgettable breakfast in minutes with this easy recipe for buttery, ultra-thin Swedish pancakes.
+Soft, tender homemade Swedish pancakes are the ultimate breakfast, especially when topped with whipped cream.
+Make an unforgettable breakfast in minutes with this easy recipe for buttery, ultra-thin traditional Scandinavian pancakes.

 Love breakfast recipes?
 Don’t miss my famous crepe recipe, German pancakes and breakfast casserole.